unoplatform/uno/doc/articles/features/custom-fonts.md

 ### Custom fonts on WebAssembly

-There is 3 ways to use fonts on WebAssembly platform:
+There are 3 ways to use fonts on the WebAssembly platform:

 1. Referencing a **font defined in CSS**: Use a font defined using a `@font-face` CSS clause.

    > [!NOTE]
    > This was the only available way to define and use a custom font before Uno.UI v4.4.
 This is useful if the application is using externally referenced CSS as those commonly available on a CDN.

-2. Referencing a **font file in application assets**: Use a font file (any web comptatible file format, such as `.ttf`, `.woff`, etc...).
-This can also be used to reference a font hosted elsewhere using http address.
+2. Referencing a **font file in application assets**: Use a font file (any web-compatible file format, such as `.ttf`, `.woff`, etc...).
+This can also be used to reference a font hosted elsewhere using an HTTP address.

 #### Adding a custom font defined in CSS